Trent University

 This committee is composed of:

-• Vice-president, Research & Innovation (chair, non-voting);
+• Vice-president, Research & Innovation (Chair, non-voting);

-• Senior Director, Research & Innovation;
+• Senior Director, Research & Innovation (Secretary, non-voting);

 • One faculty representative selected by all five undergraduate deans; and